 During most of 2005, many, many man-hours were spent remodeling the building and we dedicated this new building in September of 2005.
 We officially moved into 375 South State Road 267 in July, 2006.

 In 2011, we were notified that INDOT was going to move forward with the construction of a bridge over the CSX tracks bordering the north end of our property and our building would have to be torn down.
 They advised the project would begin early in 2014.

 We purchased 8.5 acres on old U.S. 36 approximately a quarter mile west of the REMC facility located at 4812 East Main Street.

 In the Summer of 2012, Hendricks County approved the final design blue prints of the new building.
-We are actively seeking contributions and most of our events are fund raising events for the New Building Fund.
+We were actively seeking contributions and most of our events were fund raising events for the New Building Fund.